Exponential Regression Exponential Regression

 What is Exponential Regression?

-The equation used to express Exponential Regression is
+The equation to express Exponential Regression is

 y = ab^x